ZhengZixiang/ATPapers/README.md

 # ATPapers
-Must-read papers and related resources on attention mechanisim, Transformer and pretrained language model (PLM) such as BERT.
+Worth-reading papers and related resources on attention mechanisim, Transformer and pretrained language model (PLM) such as BERT.

 Suggestions about fixing errors or adding papers, repositories and other resources are welcomed!